Icon-Shelf/icon-shelf/README.md

 ## :shield: Privacy

-This app has analytics that will track number of users only.
+This app has analytics that will track number of users and platform OS only.

 <br>